Lehigh Township, Northampton County, Pennsylvania: Elections

-The Township is divided into five voting precincts: Central, Danielsville, Pennsville, Treichlers, and Northwestern.
+The township is divided into five voting precincts: Central, Danielsville, Pennsville, Treichlers, and Northwestern.
 In the 2022 Pennsylvania elections, turnout across the Township was 66 percent.
 Republican candidates generally perform better in the Township, however democratic candidates sometimes win in local races.

-Public education
+Education

 The Township is served by the Northampton Area School District, with one of its component elementary schools, Lehigh Elementary School, located in the township.
 Students in grades nine through 12 attend Northampton Area High School in Northampton.
 Lehigh Township is also served by the 20th Intermediate Unit.

 As part of the Northampton Area School District, residents are eligible to read at the Northampton Area Public Library.

 Arts, culture, and recreation

 Four parks are currently managed by the Township.
 These parks generally provide sporting facilities, areas for event hosting and picnicking.
 The Township's most recent park, the Delps Park, has dog friendly facilities.
 An additional park is managed the non-profit Lehigh Township Athletic Association (LTAA), which it uses to host Baseball, Softball, Soccer, Flag Football, and Basketball.

 The Township's close proximity to multiple trails in adjacent communities make hiking a popular activity among residents.
 Notably, the Township is close to the Appalachian Trail.
 Other popular activity include skiing and snowboarding at the Blue Mountain Resort, kayaking in the Lehigh River, golf and social activities at the private Woodstone Country Club.